 - Crocidolite, sometimes called blue asbestos, is composed of straight blue fibers.

 Anthophyllite, tremolite and actinolite are three other types of asbestos.
 They were not commonly used to manufacture products.
 However, tremolite contamination has been documented in vermiculite attic insulation, and caution should be used when dealing with this material.

 Asbestos is mined out of the ground from open pit mines.
-The mined rock is then taken to asbestos mills where the asbestos is seperated from the rock.
+The mined rock is then taken to asbestos mills where the asbestos is separated from the rock.
 The raw asbestos is then sold to manufacturers where it has been used in over 3,000 products.